Lesson: 4

 Summary

-Two English men, Evans and Hooker, are approaching an island on their canoe in the scorching sun.
+Two Englishmen, Evans and Hooker, are approaching an island in their canoe in the scorching sun.
 Hooker is in the front of the canoe.
 He studies the land carefully.
-On his knee there is a map they stole from a Chinaman, named Chang-hi whom they murdered.
+On his knee there was a map they stole from a Chinaman, named Chang-hi, possibly after a violent encounter.
 Chang-hi had discovered the treasure left behind by a shipwrecked Spanish warship.
 He dug it up and reburied it elsewhere, at a location revealed by his map.
-The map is folded so much that it is badly creased.
+The map was so much folded that it was badly creased.

 Evans and Hooker observe the map very carefully.
 The writing of the map is Chinese.
 They are puzzled by a part of the map, covered with little dashes pointing in every direction.
 They discover the spot indicated on the map.
 After beaching their canoe, they move into the interior of the island through the forest.

 Evans hurriedly moves to the hole.
-He bends down in the hole, and, clears off the soil with his bare hands.
+He bends down in the hole and clears off the soil with his bare hands.
 He quickly pulls one of the heavy masses out.
 As he does so a little thorn pricks his hand.
 He pulls the thorn out and lifts the gold bar.
 He takes his jacket off and spreads it on the ground.
 He lifts two or three gold bars onto it.
-He finds that another little thorn has dug into his skin.
+He finds that another little thorn had dug into his skin.

 They carry the load together.
-When they have gone about hundred yards, Evans’s arms start to ache.
+When they have gone about a hundred yards, Evans’s arms start to ache.
 They put the coat down.
-Evan becomes sweaty and begins to tremble.
+Evans becomes sweaty and begins to tremble.
 Hooker rearranges the gold bars on the jacket after Evans collapses.
 He too feels a thorn prick.
-He thinks of the little dashes in the corner of the map.
-He realizes that the meaning of the little dashes on the map.
-The thorns are just like those that the native Dyak tribe poisons and uses in their blowing tubes.
-The story ends as Hooker lies dying alongside the still-shaking body of his companion.
+He recalls the little dashes on the map and realizes they represent thorns like those the native Dyak tribe poison and use in their blowing tubes.
+The story ends as Hooker, feeling the poison’s effects, sits beside the still-twitching body of his companion.
+Notes

 Understanding the text